 4.2 Hosting.
 Customer hereby agrees and consents that in providing the Service, eVisit may enter into arrangements with and utilize the services of third party cloud services provider(s) for hosting of the eVisit Platform (“Cloud Providers”). eVisit shall require that any such Cloud Provider be contractually bound to provide substantially the same level of protection with respect to Customer’s Data as provided by the terms of this Agreement and if required by law.
 If applicable, eVisit will reasonably make the Cloud Provider service levels, acceptable use policies and information security policies available to Customer.

 4.3 Customer Data.
-As between eVisit and Customer, Customer and its licensors own all rights, title and interest in and to Customer Data.
-Customer hereby grants to eVisit a royalty-free, nonexclusive, worldwide, right and license (with the right to sublicense through multiple tiers) to use, copy, store, process, transmit and display Customer Data as necessary to provide the Service hereunder and as permitted by the terms of this Agreement.
-Customer agrees that (i) the Service depends on the availability of the Customer Data; and (ii) eVisit does not assume any responsibility for, or undertake to verify, the accuracy or completeness of Customer Data.
+Patients own all rights, title and interest in and to their own respective data, and may request that eVisit deliver it to them, or to other designated parties.
+All patient data originating through Customer’s use of eVisit, combined with any data Customer may supply to eVisit, shall be referred to herein as Customer Data.
+As between eVisit and Customer regarding any further data shared by Customer with eVisit, Customer hereby grants to eVisit a royalty-free, nonexclusive, worldwide, right and license (with the right to sublicense through multiple tiers) to use, copy, store, process, transmit and display data as necessary to provide the Service hereunder and as permitted by the terms of this Agreement.
+Customer agrees that (i) the Service depends on the availability of the Customer Data and any other data Customer may supply to eVisit; and (ii) eVisit does not assume any responsibility for, or undertake to verify, the accuracy or completeness of Customer Data or any other data Customer may supply to eVisit.
 Customer acknowledges and consents that the Service stores all Customer Data in the United States of America, which may be different from the country where the Customer Data originated.

 4.4 Security and HIPAA Compliance. eVisit shall endeavor to maintain and handle all Customer Data in accordance with industry standard privacy and security practices and measures adequate to preserve its confidentiality and security as required by applicable privacy laws and regulations, including but not limited to the federal Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), as amended by the Health Information Technology for Economic and Clinical Health Act (“HITECH”), and their regulations (collectively to be referred to as “HIPAA”).
 As between eVisit and Customer for purposes of disclosure of Customer Data, to the extent it may contain Protected Health Information, eVisit may be considered a “Business Associate” if and when Customer may be considered a “Covered Entity”.
 If eVisit is a Business Associate, the parties agree to enter into the Business Associate and Confidentiality Agreement (the “BAA”) provided below.
 BY EXECUTING AN ORDER FORM HEREUNDER, CUSTOMER AGREES THAT IT HAS READ, UNDERSTANDS AND AGREES TO BE BOUND BY THE BAA, WHICH IS HEREBY INCORPORATED BY REFERENCE.